The story of human settlement on the subantarctic islands is a tale of dreams blighted by the realities of climate and soil.

 The first people to arrive appear to have been Polynesian.
 Investigations in 1998 and 2003 discovered ovens and middens in the dunes behind Sandy Bay on Enderby Island in the Auckland Islands.
 They were dated to the 13th or 14th centuries, the period when mainland New Zealand was first settled.
 There are no traces from later periods so it seems almost certain that settlement was short-lived.

 British navigator James Cook probed far into southern waters on his second voyage (1772–75) but did not come across any of the islands.
-However, they were discovered by two of his officers on follow-up voyages.
-On 19 September 1788 Lieutenant William Bligh on HMS Bounty, heading from Van Diemen’s Land (Tasmania) to Tahiti to pick up breadfruit trees, sighted the Bounty Islands and named them after his ship, which was to become famous for a mutiny just seven months later.
+They were discovered by two of his officers on follow-up voyages.
+On 19 September 1788 Lieutenant William Bligh on HMS Bounty, heading from Van Diemen’s Land (Tasmania) to Tahiti to pick up breadfruit trees, sighted the Bounty Islands and named them after his ship, which was to become famous for a mutiny seven months later.
 Three years later, on 23 November 1791, another of Cook’s officers, Commander George Vancouver, also heading to Tahiti, discovered islands that he named ‘The Snares’ because he thought they were a shipping hazard.

 All in a name?